 By Erin Shackelford

-The writer is the marketing and communications specialist for the Animal League of Alexandria.
+The writer is marketing and communications specialist at the Animal Welfare League of Alexandria.